i502Club/OS_Square/readme.md

 ### Development
  1. Install the module into your development enviroment.
- 2. Clone the repo to your /DesktopModules/i502Club/ directory.
+ 2. Clone(i502 low hanging pun fruit) the repo to your /DesktopModules/i502Club/ directory.
  2. Your development environment IIS server must bind your DNN site to localhost otherwise the payment form & Square assembly will not work using the sandbox.
  3. See Square's developer portal for your Application ID, API Access Token and test cc card information.